Retro-Devils/O.P.P/README.md

-# R.O.M.P Info
+# O.P.P Info

-- R.O.M.P stands for RetroPie OMX Movie Player.
+- .O.P.P stands for Omx Player Pi.

-- R.O.M.P launches movies with joystick support right from RetropPie
+- .O.P.P launches movies with joystick support right from RetropPie

 # How To Use